voteamerica/backend/docker/README.md

 ### 2) Test Backend-end PR
 #### 1) on your local fork, create a branch, e.g. `pr123`, for the PR [(how to do this)](https://help.github.com/articles/checking-out-pull-requests-locally/)

-Checkout this new branch.
+Checkout this new branch and follow these steps:

-Follow these steps:

 i) merge with master if PR is behind master.
 If not merged automatically, stop at this step and mention this on the PR issue page.
 This is a situation for the PR owner to resolve.
 Otherwise, continue.